KaiserKlayton/lpa_cnn/README.md

 Python 2.7 w/ NumPy & PIL

-R w/ gtools
+R w/ gtools & stringr

+Caffe (see `Setup` below for installation)

 ## **Setup**

-Install Caffe as `caffe/` (in root directory), following instructions at `https://chunml.github.io/ChunML.github.io/project/Installing-Caffe-CPU-Only/`.
+Install Caffe as `caffe/` (in root directory), following the guide @ `https://chunml.github.io/ChunML.github.io/project/Installing-Caffe-CPU-Only/`.

 Have the following files in place for each desired model: